 Barbados is perhaps best known for its relaxed blend of English-meets-Caribbean atmosphere.
 There’s plenty to do in Barbados, from trekking tours through the dark, waterlogged caverns of Harrison’s Cave to searching for the highly endangered green monkey.
 But if you’re into watersports, head to Bathsheba Beach.
 Surfers the world over know that it’s one of the best places for surfing in the Caribbean.

-Bathsheba Beach is best for experienced surfers, or at least surfers who don’t mind learning on big waves.
+Surfing is one of the best things to do in the Caribbean, and Bathsheba Beach is perfect for experienced surfers, or at least surfers who don’t mind learning on big waves.
 There are a few dozen surf breaks here, the most famous of which is called the Soup Bowl.
 If you show up and the waves look too intimidating, you can grab a cold drink and a snack from a nearby vendor, find a spot on the sand, and watch the experts make surfing look easy.

 If you’re looking for calmer waters, head instead to Dover Beach, one of the best places for beginners to surf in the Caribbean.
-You’ll find more than a few highly regarded surf schools here offering beginner and intermediate lessons as well as surfboard rentals.
+You’ll find more than a few highly regarded surf schools that Barbados is known for, offering beginner and intermediate lessons as well as surfboard rentals.

 The waves here can be as low as two feet or as high as six, so if you’re worried about finding the tiniest waves possible to learn on, book a lesson.
 That way, the surf school can drive you to the best spot for beginners depending on that day’s wind and ocean conditions.